Category: Fashion

 Lady Dior Recontextualized | On Garden, Surface, and the Subtle Shift Under Jonathan Anderson

 Inside New Lady Dior When Jonathan Anderson engages with an established house icon, he rarely disrupts its structure.
-Instead, he adjusts the framing around it.
-His recent reinterpretation of the Lady Dior by Jonathan Anderson does not alter the architecture of the bag.
+He adjusts the framing around it.
+His reinterpretation of the Lady Dior doesn’t alter the architecture of the bag.
 The cannage quilting, the top handles, the dangling charms remain.
-What changes…
+What changes is the narrative field in which…